davismj/davismj.github.io/_posts/2017-9-1-easy-dialog.md

   modal;

   // And here I have my business logic all in one place.
 No special handling
-  // is required just because I've put it in a modal custom element.
+  // is required just because I've put it in the modal custom element.
 It just
   // works.
   showTypedMessage() {
     alert(this.typedMessage);